skywardmc/drill/README.md

   <a href="https://gitpod.io/from-referrer/"><img src="https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/compact-minimal/supported/gitpod_vector.svg" alt="Ready for GitPod"></a>
 </div>

-Drill is a simple (yet complex) **OptiFine alternative** modpack.
+Drill is a simple (yet complex) forge **OptiFine alternative** modpack.
 It has many of the features you know and love from OptiFine, like shaders, high optimization, resource pack features, zoom, capes, and more.

-This pack is built from another project, [Additive](https://modrinth.com/modpack/additive).
+Need improved performance or features?
+Use the better version of this pack, [Additive](https://modrinth.com/modpack/additive), built for modern loaders such as Fabric and Quilt with much wider compatibility and higher framerates.
 Here is a [video](https://www.youtube.com/watch?v=Zl7nzdbG1GI) by [BillyDaBongo](https://www.youtube.com/c/BillyDaBongo) that explains what Additive is, how to install it, and other modpacks like Simply Optimized.

-Drill is a port of Additive to Forge (eventually NeoForge)

 ## 📥 Installation guide